Preparing You to Help Others in Mental Distress

 In the same way that CPR helps you assist an individual having a medical emergency, Mental Health First Aid helps you assist someone experiencing a mental health-related problem or crisis–even if you have no clinical training.
 In this course, you will learn to identify, understand and respond to signs of mental illness and substance use.

 Choose a date offerered at WellSpan Philhaven's Training Center in Mt.
 Gretna or WellSpan Edgar Square in York, or at other community group locations.
-Available dates

 Book a Private Training for Your Organization

 Call today to book your private seminar at your location.
 You can choose your schedule: one 8-hour session or two 4-hour sessions.
 Contact Jayne Miller for more information or to schedule your training.
 A minimum of 15 people is required.

 This training is provided at no cost to you as a community benefit of WellSpan Philhaven and through the support of generous donors.
 WellSpan Philhaven underwrites this program as part of our commitment to improve the mental health and resilience of our community.